Minimal Mahler Measure in Cubic Number Fields: Introduction

-His argument can be extended to all number fields of prime degree.
-Vaaler and Widmer \cite{MR3413883} proved that if $K$ is not totally complex, and $s$ denotes the number of complex places of $K$, then there is a primitive element $\alpha$ such that
+(Ruppert's proof showed that the naive height of $\alpha$ is bounded above by $2^d |D_K|^{\frac12}$ and can be modified to demonstrate the given bound.)
+His argument can be extended to all number fields of prime degree using an extension of Minkowski's linear forms theorem.
+Vaaler and Widmer \cite{MR3074815} proved that if $K$ is not totally complex, and $r_2$ denotes the number of complex places of $K$, then there is a primitive element $\alpha$ such that

 For general fields they show that an upper bound with the same dependence on $D_K$ exists under the assumption of the truth of the generalized Riemann hypothesis.